NomicFoundation/hardhat/docs/src/content/hardhat-network/docs/overview/index.md

 By default, if you're using Hardhat, then you're already using Hardhat Network.

-When Hardhat executes your tests or tasks, an in-process Hardhat Network node is started automatically, and all of Hardhat's plugins (ethers.js, web3.js, Waffle, Truffle, etc) will connect directly to this node's provider.
+When Hardhat executes your tests, scripts or tasks, an in-process Hardhat Network node is started automatically, and all of Hardhat's plugins (ethers.js, web3.js, Waffle, Truffle, etc) will connect directly to this node's provider.

-There's no need to make any changes to your tests.
+There's no need to make any changes to your tests or scripts.

+Hardhat Network is simply another network.
+If you wanted to be explicit, you could run, for example, `npx hardhat ignition deploy ./ignition/modules/MyModule.ts --network hardhat`.

 ### Running stand-alone in order to support wallets and other software